nidhi5tyagi/Phishing-Project/README.md

-Use the webhook to simulate interactions (if backend is configured).
+Used the webhook to simulate interactions (if backend is configured).

-Attempt to complete the mission of obtaining Alice's or Bob's password through the challenges presented.
+completed the mission of obtaining Alice's or Bob's password through the challenges presented.